-So as with EXORCIST there's Catholic spirituality lifting a man from the darkness, but then making him question the light.
-There's also masculine psyche-probing in an inmates running the asylum, BILLY JACK-style pacifist vs. bikers mythologizing, and the garroting of children, wrapped up in a a story about a remote experimental military officer's mental hospital which blossoms under the loving leadership of a Kane, a guy crazier than Gregory Peck in SPELLBOUND.
+So, as with EXORCIST, there's Catholic spirituality lifting a man from the darkness but then making him question the light.
+There's also masculine psyche-probing in an inmates running the asylum, BILLY JACK-style pacifist vs. bikers mythology, and the garroting of children wrapped up in a story about a remote experimental military officer's mental hospital which blossoms under the loving leadership of a Kane, a guy crazier than Gregory Peck in SPELLBOUND.
 Said fella is played by the perennially underrated Stacy Keach, whose tight, pulp magazine face, scarred lip, musically complex voice, and eerily round eyes make him ideal as a mix of Christ and cobra, Gandhi and Golem.
 He says his lines like he's barely holding back toppling Gomorrah, reaching for an olive branch like Samson might reach for a wig he knows in advance is far too small for him.

-Kane doesn't interfere, even with the inmates' cuckoo plans to--among other things--dig elaborate GREAT ESCAPE-style tunnels to freedom, though they are hardly imprisoned.
+Kane doesn't interfere with the inmates' cuckoo plans to--among other things--dig elaborate GREAT ESCAPE-style tunnels to freedom, though they are hardly imprisoned.
 There's communal madness afoot and you get a sense that production was a real boondoggle for cast and crew, with the Bavarian beer hall/castle interior carrying a smoky slightly melancholic post-party Sunday afternoon frat house vibe.
-Murky cloudy day castle exterior establishing shots punctuate little scenes.
-Lunar crucifixion, and Vietnam flashback dream sequences break up the drearily (naturalistically) lit, mostly indoor scenes of bemused doctors and their carousing patients.
-After awhile the washed-out images foster that dopey feeling you get when you wake up with hangover on a friend's couch and start drinking watery beer from the still-some-foam-left tap, and while it cures your hangover it makes you more existentially depressed than comfortably numb, but numb enough it's bearable.
-The camaraderie of hairy, foul-mouthed bros playing pool and cavorting around the room with you does nothing to quell your heartsick longing for some girl you stayed up all the previous night with, and know you shouldn't call her yet but are dying to anyway but don't have her number, and anti-depressants don't exist yet, and it's a lonely on a cold, rainy Sunday afternoon mix of aching in the shoulders and jaws, a nonspecific heartsickness that overtakes you while you wait for the pot dealer to come back from wherever so you can get the hell out of there.
-You can barely care about the pool score and each clack of the balls hearts your eyes, at such time every earned laugh is like a stray sunbeam in your cloudy constellation and you can feel the need for amusement and male bonding like a junky in permanent withdrawal.
+Murky cloudy day castle exterior establishing shots punctuate little bits of business in the castle as a lunar crucifixion, Vietnam flashback dream sequences break up the drearily (naturalistically) lit, mostly indoor scenes of bemused doctors and their carousing patients.
+After awhile the washed-out images foster that dopey feeling you get when you wake up with a hangover on a friend's couch on a bleak Sunday afternoon and start drinking watery beer from the still-some-foam-left tap, and while it cures your hangover it makes you more existentially depressed than comfortably numb, but numb enough it's bearable.
+The camaraderie of hairy, foul-mouthed bros playing pool and cavorting around the room with you as they all stir to life and resume the party, does nothing to quell your heartsick longing for some girl you stayed up all the previous night with, and know you shouldn't call yet but are dying to anyway but don't have her number, and anti-depressants don't exist yet, and it's a lonely cold, rainy Sunday afternoon mix of aching in the shoulders and jaws, a nonspecific heartsickness that overtakes you while you wait for the pot dealer to come back from wherever so you can get the hell out of there.
+You can barely care about the pool score and each clack of the balls hurts your eyes, at such time every earned laugh is like a stray sunbeam in your cloudy constellation and you can feel the need for amusement and male bonding like a junky in permanent withdrawal.
 The cigarettes, the watery beer, the laughs all combine to lift the spirits, ever so slightly, for three or four minutes, then the mood passes and the terrifying, cold burn of the shadowed soul in torment chills the November air once again.

 Far more alive than he was as Father Karras in THE EXORCIST, in NINTH Miller shows off a deep understanding of deadpan comedy, playing an officer playing a theater director who's doing Hamlet with a cast of dogs.
 Miller also shows a fine rapport with Times Square grime legend Joe Spinell who plays his devoted "Aww, gee boss" production assistant.
 At times they seem to channel John Barrymore and Roscoe Karns in TWENTIETH CENTURY (1933).
 So yeah, there's a lot about this shaggy dog boondoggle of a movie to love, especially the way Blatty shoehorns in a Saint Christopher medal and issues of loss of Christian/Catholic faith.
 I'm no Catholic, but I appreciate the balls it takes to shoehorn spiritual allegories into a shaggy dog story.
 We could use more such shoe-horning in our shaggy dog cinema!
 Here, at last, we find the kind of allegory that insists on a genuine striving need for spiritual connection as opposed to the drab sermonizing of most pro-Christian allegories.